A) ADMINISTRATION OF THE LEAGUE

 l.
 Captains will toss for the first jack, remaining games to be played on odd and even basis.

 m.
-Winning captains to be responsible for entering their result on the League's web site or sending the result sheet to the Competition secretary.
-If sent to the Competition secretary, the result must be received within two days of the match being played, to enable the next round draw to take place.
+Winning captains to be responsible for entering their result on the League's web site or sending the result sheet to the League secretary.
+If sent to the League secretary, the result must be received within two days of the match being played, to enable the next round draw to take place.

 n.
 Dates for each round to be incorporated in the Fixture Book.